substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 > you're curious to learn how testing works.**

-Follow step 1-3 as depicted in the folder structure above:
+Follow steps 1-3 as depicted in the folder structure above:
 1. Rename the `template` folder to `kitties`;
 2. Go to the `Cargo.toml` file of the same folder and replace `pallet-template` with `pallet-kitties`.
 This will be the name of the pallet as our runtime refers to it.